NethermindEth/nethermind-tdx/README.md

 In order to deploy the image to Azure, you need to have the Azure CLI installed.
 You can install it by following the [official instructions](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+You also need to install `azcopy` from your preferred source.

 Then, you need to make sure that your Azure account is [logged in](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).